tofnoob/tofnoob.github.io/new_player/new_player.md

 3. Domain 9
 4. Network

+## User Interface
+It may sound silly to have a guide on the UI, but the menus are really something special in ToF that will confuse newcomers.

+See a rundown of what to lookout for here: ...

+## Weapons

+## Gear

+## Crew

 ## Mentor
 There is a mentor system where someone can guide new players and both get rewards.

-## Weapons

-## Gear